galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
->    > Which type of file was generated?
-What does it include?
+>    > Which type of files were generated?
+What do they include?
 >    >
 >    > > ### {% icon solution %} Solution
->    > > **MACS2 callpeak** {% icon tool %} has generated a BED file with the coordinates of the identified peaks: chromosome, start, stop, name, integer score, strand, fold-change, -log10pvalue, -log10qvalue, relative summit position to peak start
+>    > > **MACS2 callpeak** {% icon tool %} has generated a bed file with the coordinates of the identified peaks: chromosome, start, stop, name, integer score, strand, fold-change, -log10pvalue, -log10qvalue and relative summit position to peak start, as well as a html report which contains links to additional bed and xls files.
 >    > {: .solution }
 >    {: .question}
 >